amblerhq/withCSV/README.md

-# withCSV
+# with-csv

 > _It's like lodash for CSV files !_

-`withCSV` is Typescript sugar that makes working with CSV files  as simple and clean as it should always have been.
+☕ Typescript sugar that makes working with CSV files as clean and satisfying as it should always have been.
 It is crazy fast too, as it is just a lightweight wrapper around battle-tested [parsing](https://www.npmjs.com/package/csv-parser) and [stringifying](https://csv.js.org/stringify/api) libraries.

-# TODO rewrite a short text, move API doc to own document

-a Node.js library to consume and produce CSV files with clean and readable code, without sacrificing performance.
-It is basically a wrapper around

-features :

-📜 A fluent API similar to lodash chainable methods, treating your CSV like the array of objects it really is

-🏋️ Based on a .
-It is stupid fast and memory-efficient by default, for you to go crazy on large files 🪐

-🖋 Equipped with a streaming  fit for writing large volumes of data to disk

-⚙ Barely 300 lines of Typescript

-⏳ Support for asynchronous callbacks
+💅 A fluent API à la lodash, designed to feel like you are working with a plain array of objects.
+It is fully-typed from end to end and accepts asynchronous callbacks, making it great for database imports and other automation jobs.

+🧠 Memory efficient by default : the Stream based architecture only ever holds one CSV row in memory at a time, making it possible to work on arbitrarily large files in memory-constrained environments.

 ## Installing

-`withCSV` can be installed using your package manager of choice :

 ```bash
 npm install with-csv